vodkar/vscode-copilot-prompts/languages/python/general-with-typing-instructions.md

 - PREFER **list/dict/set comprehensions** over manual loops when constructing collections
 - ALWAYS USE `with` context managers for file/resource handling
 - NEVER USE `from module import *`; IMPORT ONLY what is needed explicitly
+- USE `__` AND `_` prefixes for methods/variables to indicate private/protected scope.
+- AVOID DEEP NESTING, prefer early returns and helper functions to flatten logic

 ## DOCSTRINGS & COMMENTS